 When both players reach three marks the number is dead and scores nothing more.

 A player wins the instant they have closed all seven numbers and are level or ahead on points.
-The classic trap is closing everything early but trailing on points — then you are stuck scoring on your remaining open numbers to catch up while your opponent races to close them.
-A strong opening strategy is to hit the 20 and bull hard early to bank points before the board closes around you.
+The classic trap is closing everything early but trailing on points — then you are stuck scoring on remaining open numbers to catch up while your opponent is also racing to close them.